 Studies show more than 1 in 5 travelers who fly to their destinations suffer from colds or flu after their flight.

-And now during this worldwide Covid pandemic, it is more important than ever to remain vigilant and protect our own health, the health of those we love, and even strangers as well.
+And now during this worldwide Covid pandemic, it is more important than ever to remain vigilant and protect our health, the health of those we love, and even strangers as well.

 You certainly run the risk of becoming sick on a flight from directly inhaling particles in the air from someone else’s coughing or sneezing.